watsh-rajneesh/amigo-chatbot/README.md

 To add in future:
   1. Make adding extensions for Ria pluggable at runtime.
-  2. Integrate with Amigo chatbot.
+  2. Integrate with Amigo chatbot service so Ria can be used for voice ops management.
+  3. Use blinky(1) to show the state of the last response

-To setup the environment do the following:
+##To setup the environment do the following:
 ```
 virtualenv venv
 source venv/bin/activate